-- 3.9.1 The Enviro-Social Committee shall have the following duties and responsibilities: - 3.9.1.1 Review the adequacy and effectiveness of the Corporation's policies and procedures relating to the identification, analysis, implementation,

-- management, monitoring and reporting of opportunities for Enviro-Social endeavors; - 3.9.1.2 May engage a consultant for inputs on a more diverse set of Enviro-Social activities and suggestion of best practices employed by other entities. - 3.9.1.3 All other duties and responsibilities are provided in the Environmental and Social Committee Charter. - 3.9.2 The Committee may meet at least two (2) times a year.
+- 3.8.1 The Enviro-Social Committee shall have the following duties and responsibilities: - (a) Review the adequacy and effectiveness of the Corporation's policies and procedures relating to the identification, analysis, implementation, management, monitoring and reporting of opportunities for Enviro-Social endeavors; - (b) May engage a consultant for inputs on a more diverse set of Enviro-Social activities and suggestion of best practices employed by other entities. - (c) All other duties and responsibilities are provided in the Environmental and Social Committee Charter. - 3.8.2 The Committee may meet at least two (2) times a year.

-4. Fostering Commitment
+4 Fostering Commitment